 Explore the map to find out how life is across OECD regions and discover regions with similar well-being.

-Each region is measured in nine topics important for well-being.
+Each region is measured in eleven topics important for well-being.
 The values of the indicators are expressed as a score between 0 and 10.
 A high score indicates better performance relative to the other regions.

 Regions with similar well-being in other countries